Drought and conservation measures

 Facing the worst drought on record in the Colorado River basin, the Las Vegas Valley Water District began implementing drought-related restrictions and conservation measures more than a decade ago.

 These measures have paid off.
-Conservation efforts in the Las Vegas Valley have helped reduce the community's Colorado River consumption by 30 billion gallons between 2002 and 2016, even as the population increased by more than 600,000 residents during that time.
+Conservation efforts in the Las Vegas Valley have helped reduce the community's Colorado River consumption by 28 billion gallons between 2002 and 2017, even as the population increased by 660,000 residents during that time.

 *Note: This number reflects water from all sources used by residents and businesses served by municipal water providers, as well as recovered indoor water treated and returned to the Colorado River system and water used by 40 million annual visitors.
 Because different water agencies' calculation methodologies vary, comparing cities' water efficiency through the use of this metric is not recommended.